thegangtechnology/digitalocean-image-registry-autocleanup/README.md

 # digitalocean-image-registry-autocleanup

-Since digitalocean registry doesn't have ways to clean up unused image automatically.
-We create this script to clean up that are older than 7 days.
+Since DigitalOcean registry doesn't have way to clean up unused image automatically.
+We create this script to clean up images that are older than 7 days, which can be call from CronJob in Kubernetes.

-However, image with these condition will be ignore
+Any images older than 7 days will be delete except for images with these condition:
 - Image with tag = latest
 - Image that are currently use by any pod within the cluster
 - Image with tag x.x.x where x is digits

 ## Usage
-We recommend creating a CronJob inside the cluster, for example; run the script every day at 3am
+We recommend creating a CronJob inside the K8S cluster, for example:

 ```yaml
 apiVersion: batch/v1beta1